Access the Code of Practice online

 1.5.2 Adjudication

 The adjudicator's decision, called a determination, is binding and enforceable by the courts.
-An unsatisfied party can only appeal an adjudication after complying with the determination.
+An unsatisfied party may only appeal an adjudication after complying with the determination.
 The adjudication is subject to confidentiality, except by mutual consent or if the information is already in the public domain.

 Where the amount in question is under $7,500, or $12,000 by agreement with the other party, an alternative method is to file the complaint with the Disputes Tribunal.
 The parties usually represent themselves, without lawyers, and a compromise outcome is sought by a referee.
 This method of settlement gives no assurance of an equitable outcome or that the outcome will be based on technical grounds; the main purpose of this court is to seek agreement between the parties.